 - Motorist neglected a signal or traffic sign

 Under California law, pedestrians generally have the right of way to cross the street in both designated and unmarked crosswalks located at an intersection.
 According to California Vehicle Code § 21950, a motorist is legally obligated to yield the right of way to a pedestrian who is attempting to cross the street in a crosswalk or within an unmarked crosswalk at an intersection.

 The law also states that a motorist approaching a pedestrian within a designated crosswalk or unmarked crosswalk is obligated to exercise due care.
-This means a motorist is generally required to reduce their speed and be especially vigilant when they are traveling towards a pedestrian.
+This means a motorist is generally required to reduce their speed and be especially vigilant when traveling towards a pedestrian.

 If a motorist fails to exercise this due care, they may be held accountable for a personal injury claim.

 If you were hit by a motorist while crossing the street, there are specific actions you can take to protect your legal rights and improve the viability of a personal injury claim against the negligent motorist.
 If you are physically able, consider taking the following actions after the collision:

 - Call 9-1-1 and ask that police arrive at the scene.

-- Do not let the motorist leave the scene of the accident until the police have arrived so an accident report can be completed.
+- Do not let the motorist leave the accident scene until the police have arrived so an accident report can be completed.

-- Make sure you obtain the contact information of the driver including their full name, address phone number, and auto insurance information.
+- Ensure you obtain the driver's contact information, including their full name, address, phone number, and auto insurance information.

 - Get the contact information of witnesses who may have seen the collision occur.